ysasamson/PovertyLogisticRegression/README.md

-# Poverty Logistic Regression Model
+# Poverty Predictor Logistic Regression Model
 ## Objective
 In this project, a logistic regression model was made with the following steps:
 1. Data Preparation